Stoke is the world’s second biggest killer. A stroke happens when the blood supply to the brain tissue is interrupted.

 - Psychological counseling

-〉Although the quantity of therapies can be overwhelming, the ASA provides an overview of therapy treatments that are recommended (3)
+〉Although the number of therapies can be overwhelming, the ASA provides an overview of therapy treatments that are recommended (3)

 Generally speaking, any therapy is better than none.

-The access to therapy and to an interdisciplinary team of experts for rehabilitation can help through the challenging process of regaining functionality and independency.
+The access to therapy and to an interdisciplinary team of experts for rehabilitation can help through the challenging process of regaining functionality and independence.

 〉After a stroke, the biggest results in the rehabilitation process will occur in the first few weeks.
 Due to neuroplasticity (the ability of our brain to reorganize) with ongoing therapy, continuous improvement can be expected.
 (6)